hpc-io/dxt-explorer/docs/source/exploring.rst

     -csv, --csv           Save the parsed DXT trace data into a csv -v, --version         show program's version number and exit

-DXT Explorer will generate by default an ``index.html`` file with links to all interactive plots that you can open in any browser to explore.
-If you enabled the transfer or spatiality plots, additional ``.html`` files will be generated, one for each type and the link to those html files will be provided in the ``index.html`` file.
+DXT Explorer will generate by default an ``index.html`` file with links to all interactive plots that can be opened in any browser to explore.
+If the transfer or spatiality plots were enabled, additional ``.html`` files will be generated, one for each type and the link to those html files will be provided in the ``index.html`` file.

 .. image:: _static/images/dxt-index.png
   :width: 800
   :alt: Index Page

-You are expected to visualize the following messages in the console:
+This is the expected console output when calling DXT Explorer:

 .. code-block:: text